This post was updated November 2020.

 With Mondly free, you get access to the first 6 lessons, 1 conversation, 1 vocabulary section, and 1 Chatbot conversation, plus those daily/weekly/monthly quizzes.
 It’s a nice preview of the app, but you can’t get a whole lot done.

 To get everything else, you need Mondly Premium (get 20% off with my link!).
 This includes 250 lessons, 33 conversations, and 36 vocab builders.
-In the 200+ days I’ve been using Mondly Premium, they have updated it with new content, so they’re not sleeping at the wheel.
+In the 600+ days I’ve been using Mondly Premium, they have updated it with a ton of new content, so they’re not sleeping at the wheel.

 In my humble opinion?
 I think that Mondly is on track to being one of the most advanced, efficient language learning products out there.
 Just the AR and the Chatbot capabilities of Mondly Premium alone have a lot of potential when it comes to bringing foreign language immersion into your home.